Corionis/ELS/artifacts/document/command-line.md

 intended for visual information and possible comparison with a similar file.

-The -i | --export-items option generates a collection file.
+The -i | --export-items option generates a collection JSON file.

 Both the -e | --export-text and -i | --export-items options require a publisher JSON file.